Startup Funding Club SEIS Fund

 At the time of SFC’s first investment, Cognism had recurring revenues of £4,500.
 In 2022, it announced annual recurring revenues were over $20 million.
 It also appeared in the Deloitte Fast 50 2022, a list of the UK’s fastest growing private technology companies.

 In January 2022, Cognism announced it raised $87.5 million in a deal led by American investment group Viking Global Investors.
 The deal valued the business at more than £200 million.
-SFC has sold a sizeable portion of its stake in the business at 39.9x cost while retaining 35% of its stake in the business.
+SFC has sold around three quarters of its stake in the business at 35.5x cost, with the overall position valued at 39.0x cost.
 Past performance is not a guide to the future.

 Restaurant Kits – example of previous failure